1. Definition of Terms

 - If an invoice is sent to you for the services provided, this can be paid by Credit/Debit Card, Bank Transfer or Cheque within 14 days of the date of invoice.

 - You agree to pay the fee within 14 days of receiving our invoice.
-Any outstanding balance beyond this date will accrue interest at 8%.
+Any outstanding balance beyond this date will accrue interest at the base rate of 0.75%.

-- You have the right to terminate the contract by giving written notice to Hall & Hanley within 14 days of signing this Contract.
+- You have the right to terminate the contract by giving written notice to Hall & Hanley within 14 days of The Company receiving the signed contract from you.
 Notice should be made in writing to Hall and Hanley and sent by recorded delivery.
 There will be no charge if you cancel within 14 days.

 - *In the event that the Client terminates the Contract after 14 days a termination fee may be payable which based upon £50 per hour on the time spent on your case.